No Tags Found!

 nathrao

-""Your problem is that you do not have proper leader.
+"Your problem is that you do not have a proper leader.
 Fix this root cause first.
-Other things will follow.
+Other things will follow."

 Fully agree with this statement.
-If they had a leader they would need no motivation to do what is right for the organisation.
+If they had a leader, they would need no motivation to do what is right for the organization.
+Actually, the query should have been how to motivate senior managers to conduct interviews.
+There is a vast difference between managers and leaders (of course, some similarities also).

 From India, Pune

-I was thinking of somehow branding the interview process as in people should feel proud and boast that they are "the chosen few" who take interviews for the organization.
-How's the thought and suggestions in this regards are also welcome.
+I was thinking of somehow branding the interview process so that people should feel proud and boast that they are "the chosen few" who take interviews for the organization.
+How's the thought, and suggestions in this regard are also welcome.

 From India, undefined

-It appears that in your company primary and secondary duties are not well-defined.
-Generally Managers/HODs are expected to spend 80% of their time in primary duties and 20% in secondary duties.
-20% roughly works out of one working day per week.
-You issue circular to this effect.
+Dear Deep, It appears that in your company, primary and secondary duties are not well-defined.
+Generally, managers/HODs are expected to spend 80% of their time on primary duties and 20% on secondary duties.
+Twenty percent roughly works out to one working day per week.
+You should issue a circular to this effect.

-Secondly, the managers do not feel pride in selecting GETs.
-This could be because they might not have affiliation towards organisation.
-I am told that when Google takes someone on board, they generally have 5-round selection process.
+Secondly, the managers do not take pride in selecting GETs.
+This could be because they might not have an affiliation towards the organization.
+I have been told that when Google hires someone, they generally have a five-round selection process.
 Managers or other seniors nominate themselves for the interviews.
-Therefore, selection may take place in Asian continent, however, interviewer may nominate from Europe or US.
+Therefore, the selection may take place in the Asian continent, but the interviewer may be nominated from Europe or the US.
 Their voluntary nomination speaks volumes.
-Interviewers volunteer to nominate because Google places great premium on the building company's culture.
-Whether the candidate is fit to be Googler or not?
-They give more importance to this factor than anything else.
+Interviewers volunteer to nominate because Google places great importance on building the company's culture.
+They give more importance to whether the candidate is fit to be a Googler or not than anything else.

-I recommend you sensitizing your senior management personnel in role of recruitment in building organisation's culture.
-You have asked for their motivation because they are not understood the gravity behind it.
-Selection of misfit candidates spells disaster for the company.
-Possibly they may leave on their own or they may be told to go but they leave their legacy behind and this legacy pollutes the organisation's culture.
+I recommend sensitizing your senior management personnel on the role of recruitment in building the organization's culture.
+You have asked for their motivation because they do not understand the gravity behind it.
+The selection of misfit candidates spells disaster for the company.
+Possibly, they may leave on their own or they may be asked to leave, but they leave their legacy behind, and this legacy pollutes the organization's culture.

-One of the ways to to sensitize the managers on seriousness of recruitment is to train them on "Interview Handling Skills".
-If you are interested in training them then feel free to contact me.
+One way to sensitize the managers on the seriousness of recruitment is to train them in "Interview Handling Skills."
+If you are interested in training them, feel free to contact me.

 Thanks,